aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # {{ page.title }}

 # Bag
+- x'1 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - x'1 While Ice Armor is active, you leave behind exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes Chill enemies for 15%.
 - x'1 You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
 - x'2 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.